moreroron/MazeGame/README.md

 # Maze Game
-A mini game built using JavaFX
+A mini game built with JavaFX